Nkokhelo/ranking-app/README.md

 # RANKING APP

 Command-line application that will calculate the ranking table for a league.
+This document assumes have you `nodejs` and `typescirpt` installed on you machine

 ## 1. Steps to setup the program